-When executing operations, the Group takes a variety of measures, such as double checking through third parties excluding those in charge of relevant operations and the use of a range of information systems to improve accuracy and efficiency in operations.
+When executing operations, the Group takes a variety of measures, such as double checking through third parties excluding those in charge of relevant operations and the use of a range of information systems to improve accuracy, efficiency and a security level in operations.
 However, with some operations carried out by people, there may be errors in paperwork due to misrecognition on the part of managers or malfunctions, among other factors.
 Depending on the type of operation, errors in paperwork may result in a hindrance to stable services, the occurrence of economic losses and/or the leak of personal information, among other issues, which may seriously impact the Group’s business activities, financial position and operating results.

 The Group has been working on the standardization and documentation of internal regulations and paperwork processes.
 Nevertheless, knowledge necessary for the execution of operations may not be fully shared or possessed due to organizational restructuring and an increase in the number of employees resulting from the expansion of the Group’s businesses.
 An increase in paperwork errors and decline in productivity that may occur as a result could seriously impact the Group’s business activities, financial position and operating results.